Industrial Safety Trainers Inc. is a MOL approved and TSSA accredited training provider. We offer over thirty Safety Training Programs across Canada.

 For more than 22 years Active Canadian Emergency Training Inc. (ACET) has been preparing workplace first aiders to confidently respond to first aid, and cardiac emergencies.
-As the first aid training partners for Industrial Safety Trainers, we have asked ACET General Manager, Andrew Outinen to address some of the common questions workplaces have when it comes to first aid training and defibrillation.
-Read More
+As the first aid training partner for Industrial Safety Trainers, we asked ACET General Manager, Andrew Outinen to address some of the common questions workplaces have when it comes to first aid training and defibrillation.
+Read more

 Sadly, a 17 year old student of Beamsville Secondary School in St. Catharines, Ontario was killed last Friday, September 26th.
 We are not sure of the details of the accident, but it is said that a Front End Loader or a Bobcat Loader was involved.
 According to news articles, the student received Safety Training through a Safety Orientation Program, provided by the school for Co-op Students.
 Read More